penspinner/OP-Stock-Visuals/README.md

 ### Option bar functionality
 * **Click** on the icons to change to the chart/table that you want to see.
   * Line chart icon for line chart
+    * Ticker 1 will be based on y-axis; Ticker 2 will be based on y2-axis.
   * Bar chart icon for bar chart
     * The bar chart will show the ratio of the first stock to the second stock.
 (Ticker 1/Ticker 2)
   * Table icon for data table